pkardas/notes/books/ddia.md

 Many systems need to automatically detect fault nodes, for example: load balancer needs to stop sending requests to a node that is dead.
 Unfortunately it is hard to tell whether a node is working or not.

-Timeout is the only sure way od detecting a fault.
+Timeout is the only sure way of detecting a fault.
 Appropriate duration of timeout is difficult to estimate.
 The telephone network uses circuit - a fixed, guaranteed amount of bandwidth between 2 callers.
 On the other hand TCP dynamically adapts the rate of data transfer to the available network capacity.
 TCP is optimised for busy networks, circuit would not work for internet's use case.